What will the future hold for Esports Entertainment Group Inc. (NASDAQ:GMBL) stock?

 Esports Entertainment Group Inc. (NASDAQ: GMBL) Ownership Details

-Jun 29, 2022, it was reported that the Company’s largest institutional holder is Renaissance Technologies, LLC holding total of 0.67 million shares that make 10.82% of the company’s total number of shares and are currently priced at 82675.0.
+Mar 30, 2022, it was reported that the Company’s largest institutional holder is Renaissance Technologies, LLC holding total of 1.21 million shares that make 19.36% of the company’s total number of shares and are currently priced at 0.87 million.

-The securities firm Susquehanna International Group, LLP holds 0.42 million shares of GMBL, making it the second largest institutional shareholder.
-Taking this into account, the holding percentage comes to 6.72%, and the holding percentage of shares is valued at 51368.0.
+The securities firm Shaw D.E. & Co., Inc. holds 0.54 million shares of GMBL, making it the second largest institutional shareholder.
+Taking this into account, the holding percentage comes to 8.59%, and the holding percentage of shares is valued at 0.39 million.

 An overview of Esports Entertainment Group Inc.’s technicals